ankurju/melody_generation/README.md

 <br>Uniqueness(Bi-LSTM): 65.4%

 The result shows a contrasting behaviour i.e Bi-LSTM loss is higher than LSTM but its accuracy is also higher than LSTM.
 It can happen due big errors in some of the data leading to high loss.
-FOr both of the models I have used "Categorical Cross Entropy" loss function and it is sensitive to large errors.
+For both of the models I have used "Categorical Cross Entropy" loss function and it is sensitive to large errors.
 Hence ,it can lead to a significant increase in the total loss, even if the majority of predictions are correct.